Salem4dev/bloopark_complaint/README.md

 ## Advanced Features

 ### Stages Management
-- Go to `Configuration > Complaints > Stages` to manage different stages of complaints.
+- Go to `Complaints > Stages` to manage different stages of complaints.
 - Add or edit stages to fit your business process.

 ### Reporting